Softorage/Softorage/_software/art-of-illusion.md

     num: 6

 ---
-  * Absolute minimum requirements or recommendations for the system hardware have not been informed.
+  * Absolute minimum requirements or recommendations for the system hardware have not been declared.